 Transcript of Records

-At the end of the study period, the host faculty/centre will send the transcript of records (ECTS academic document) with the grades for each course to the home university (it will take 4-5 weeks to arrive) For any questions concerning the Transcript of Records, please contact the corresponding ULL departmental coordinator.
+At the end of the study period, the host faculty/centre will send the transcript of records (ECTS academic document) with the grades for each course to the home university (it will take 4-5 weeks to arrive) For any questions concerning the Transcript of Records, please contact Admissions office .

 Extension of Erasmus period

-Students wishing to extend their period of study at the University of La Laguna (ULL) must complete the Extension of Erasmus+ Period Form electronically and submit it before the end of the first semester at ULL (30 January 2017).
+Students wishing to extend their period of study at the University of La Laguna (ULL) have to complete the Extension of Erasmus+ Period Form electronically and submit it before the end of the first semester at ULL (30th January 2019).
 This form can either be sent scanned via email to email@example.com or delivered by hand in the Erasmus Office (C/Viana, 50).
 After the document has been sent as indicated, the student must come to our office for new Erasmus details, which will be required for the enrolment procedure in the second semester.

 Erasmus Certificate of Attendance

 Before your departure, please make sure that you come to our office to sign your Certificate of Attendance and to close your file.
 This certificate can only be signed by us, not by your departmental coordinator at ULL.